Skip to content

 Remember, accuracy and completeness are crucial as penalties for non-compliance for non-filing or incomplete filing is $500 per day and up to two years in prison.
 Make sure to take the time to ensure your BOI is comprehensive and error-free.

-Below is a step-by-step tutorial on how to file the report:
+And, when you sign up you'll get a FREE step-by-step tutorial on how to file the report yourself!

 Previous article What to Include in an Independent Contractor Agreement